teehehe/albion-killbot/README.md

 <a href="https://imgur.com/l29a7jB"><img src="https://i.imgur.com/l29a7jBh.png" title="source: imgur.com" /></a>

+to do:
-to do: adding quantity numbers on victim inventory fix blank inventory spots(currently pulling from their location of victim bag example if is a blank space means item was not in that spot in their bag but items followed that space)
+adding quantity numbers on victim inventory

+fix blank inventory spots(currently pulling from their location of victim bag example if is a blank space means item was not in that spot in their bag but items followed that space)

+change when results folder is emptied sometimes it may empty during a merge and the merge might fail so the kill image comes out incorrect or distorted or not displayed